deathbeds/jupyak/README.md

         - PR-based [preview site](#how-do-i-get-a-preview-site)
         - preview of the docs for the site itself

+> The above works on at least _one_ Ubuntu 22.03 LTS machine, but little care has
+> been taken to make _anything_ run on any other system, and likely won't be tested
+> anywhere else.

 ## how does it work?

 Delivering a preview site uses a few different GitHub Actions workflows and ReadTheDocs.